arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 Servant is great because it gives us type safety in the return type of our handlers.

-However, one important thing is still missing.
+However, two important things are still missing.
 Servant needs to be told that the handler should be called when the user sends a GET request to `/dogs`.
+Servant also needs to be told to convert the `Int` list returned by the `dogNums` handler to JSON.

 This information is encoded in the API type: